 That is why learning how to care for houseplants is very important; even the simple act of watering plants can do more harm than good if not done properly.

 We will try to help you care for your beloved green friends here in this article, and provide a useful guide for indoor plants care.

 There is no particular watering frequency that would work for all indoor plants as each plant is different and needs a different amount of water.
 So you need to keep an eye on the soil, checking it regularly until you can establish each plant’s perfect routine.

 If you want a guide on what to look for when you check the soil, just keep in mind that if mold starts to form on the surface of the soil then you have been over-watering your plant and if cracks start to show then the soil is too dry and you need to water more frequently.

 Water used for watering houseplants should be room temperature.
 Hot water can cause root damage and can even kill plants, and cold water causes dormancy and stifles any vegetation and growth options.

 If the water comes from the tap too hot or too cold where you live let it sit for an hour or so before watering your plants with it.

 Besides water, most plants need humidity to flourish.
 Keep an eye on your plants, if you find them welting or drying even though the soil is moist then it is because they need more humidity not more water.

 You can either install a humidifier if you live in a very dry area, or you can put a plate of water with some candles or pebbles in it near the plants, or you can even buy a spray bottle and sprinkles the plants with a mist of water on a regular basis.

-And remember that grouping your plants together keeps the humidity level high and gives them a better atmosphere to thrive.
+And remember that grouping your plants together keep the humidity level high and gives them a better atmosphere to thrive.